-Performance Indicators Baselines Targets ICT systems are designed, developed and implemented against WIPO agreed standards for data, applications and technology 5 (end 2018) 10 (cumulative) Increase in the number of common ICT components used in the implementation of IP Platforms 4 (end 2018) 10 (cumulative) ICT platforms are cost-effectively TBD end 2019 hosted and managed in line with TBD end 2019 TBD business demands 1.33 service incidents with medium or high impact per month (2018) No increase in service incidents of medium or high impact in spite of planned major ICT transformation projects Customer satisfaction 76% of Business Sectors satisfied with ICTD services (2017) Maintain level of user satisfaction 95.5% satisfied with Service Desk services (2018) Maintain level of user satisfaction ICT systems are designed, developed and implemented against WIPO agreed standards for data, applications and technology Increase in the number of common ICT components used in the implementation of IP Platforms ICT platforms are cost-effectively hosted and managed in line with business demands ICT systems are designed, developed and implemented against WIPO agreed standards for data, applications and technology Increase in the number of common ICT components used in the implementation of IP Platforms ICT platforms are cost-effectively hosted and managed in line with business demands TBD end 2019 1.33 service incidents with medium or high impact per month (2018) Customer satisfaction 76% of Business Sectors satisfied with ICTD services (2017) 95.5% satisfied with Service Desk
+Performance Indicators Baselines Targets ICT systems are designed, developed and implemented against WIPO agreed standards for data, applications and technology 5 (end 2018) 10 (cumulative) Increase in the number of common ICT components used in the implementation of IP Platforms 4 (end 2018) 10 (cumulative) ICT platforms are cost-effectively hosted and managed in line with TBD end 2019 TBD business demands 1.33 service incidents with medium or high impact per month (2018) No increase in service incidents of medium or high impact in spite of planned major ICT transformation projects Customer satisfaction 76% of Business Sectors satisfied with ICTD services (2017) Maintain level of user satisfaction 95.5% satisfied with Service Desk services (2018) Maintain level of user satisfaction ICT systems are designed, developed and implemented against WIPO agreed standards for data, applications and technology Increase in the number of common ICT components used in the implementation of IP Platforms ICT platforms are cost-effectively hosted and managed in line with business demands ICT systems are designed, developed and implemented against WIPO agreed standards for data, applications and technology Increase in the number of common ICT components used in the implementation of IP Platforms ICT platforms are cost-effectively hosted and managed in line with business demands TBD end 2019 1.33 service incidents with medium or high impact per month (2018) Customer satisfaction 76% of Business Sectors satisfied with ICTD services (2017) 95.5% satisfied with Service Desk

-Expected Result Performance Indicators Baselines Targets ICT projects are managed in accordance with the WIPO project management and service transition guidelines 100% (3 out of 3) of ICTD projects applied PRINCE2 methodology (2018) 100% (3 out of 3) of ICTD projects follow agreed Service Transition guidelines (2017) 100% of ICTD projects apply PRINCE2 methodology 100% of ICTD projects follow agreed Service Transition guidelines No exceptions
+Expected Result Performance Inc dicators Baselines Targets managed in - 100% (3 out of 3) of ICTI the WIPO project d service transition - 100% (2018) . , guidellines 100% (3 out of 3) of ICTI follow agreed Service Tr guidelines (2017) 1)

-The overall resources for the Program in 2020/21 show a decrease of 4 per cent compared to the 2018/19 Approved Budget.
+The overall resources for the Program in 2020/21 show a decrease of 3.1 per cent compared to the 2018/19 Approved Budget.

 The number of posts remain stable in 2020/21.
-The slight increase in personnel resources reflects the difference in costing due to a higher occupancy of posts and statutory personnel cost increases for staff in the General Service category.
+The increase in personnel resources reflects the difference in costing due to a higher occupancy of posts and statutory personnel cost increases for staff in the General Service category.